kenil333/futureama_task/README.md

 # futureama_task

-A new Flutter project.
+A new Flutter Futureama Task Project project.

 ## Getting Started

+The starting point of the cod is the main.dart.

-This project is a starting point for a Flutter application.
+To run the project there is a two way:
+1. Use an IDE like Android Studio or Visual Studio Code, IDEs provides the direct run mechanism.
+2. You can run the 'flutter run' command in the terminal of the project.

+To build the Android APK run the following command:

+'flutter build apk --split-per-abi'

+The above command results in 3 different APKs.

 A few resources to get you started if this is your first Flutter project: